adityajain15/cincityApp/post.md

 # Introduction

-As the internet becomes ubiquitous we are beginning to see the fruition of something that has its humble beginnings as USENET in the 80s; people from all walks of life are breaking barriers of the physical world and coming together on the internet to form large communities based on the ideas that resonate with them
+Social networks like Facebook and Twitter are created with communities in mind.

-While some of these communities are explicitly created for social interaction between members (such as Facebook and Twitter), we also see the emergence of passive communities that arise due to implicit relationships between its members which are defined by the members’ interactions with the service (such as Netflix and Spotify)
+But there are also passive, implict communities that are defined by their members’ interactions with the service (such as Netflix and Spotify)

-Defining such relationships enables us to gain cultural insight into the community and the subject that it is centered about.
+Defining such relationships and and analysing the communities the connections imply allows us to learn about both the community and the subject.
 For instance, users of a music streaming service can be grouped together based on the kind of music they like.
-The behavior of such a group could be used to document shifting trends of the musical genre they’re interested in, and to note the emergence and decline of subcultures.
+These groups could be used to investigate shifting trends, and the emergence and decline of subcultures.

 These insights are not only culturally significant, but also valuable from a business perspective.
-Movie/music streaming companies spend millions of dollars each year to acquire content.
-Can we build tools that help them to study their userbase and optimize their catalogue for operational costs.
+Streaming services spend millions of dollars each year to acquire content.
+Can we build tools that help them to study their userbase and optimize their catalogue?

-In this post we are going to look at an interactive visualization that clusters movies together based on their ratings by a set of users.
-This visualization will give us a glimpse into the aesthetic tastes of a community of cinephiles.
+In this post we are going to look at an interactive visualization that clusters movies together based on user ratings.
+This visualization will give us a glimpse into a community of cinephiles.

 # The Dataset